Best States to Retire 2024

 Economy: 48 Crime/Safety: 7 Lifestyle: 14 Healthcare: 7

-This state rated as the second best for nursing care capacity, and is the seventh-safest overall from crime.
+This state is rated second best for nursing care capacity and seventh safest overall for crime.
 As is often the case, quality comes at a price, so you have to consider whether the nation’s tenth-highest cost of living fits your budget.

 “Where Should I Retire?”
 Things to Check Before You Move